cmu-sei/iides/examples/example2.md

 - **`Id`**:
  response--ab3c9833-1e6a-426a-9e48-6f74bcbc5778
 - **`Investigated by`**:
-   - Law Enforcement - Federal (*4*) - Federal law enforcement entity such as the FBI or USSS.
+   - Law Enforcement - Federal (*4*) &mdash; Federal law enforcement entity such as the FBI or USSS.
 - **`Investigation events`**:
-   - Insider's Residence/Workplace Searched (*['1', '2017-05-17']*) - Investigators search the insider's home or workplace for evidence related to the incident.
+   - Insider's Residence/Workplace Searched (*['1', '2017-05-17']*) &mdash; Investigators search the insider's home or workplace for evidence related to the incident.
-  - Insider Admits to Activity in Interview (*['3', '2017-05-03']*) - Insider admits to involvement in insider incident while being interviewed by investigators about the incident (or related activity).
+  - Insider Admits to Activity in Interview (*['3', '2017-05-03']*) &mdash; Insider admits to involvement in insider incident while being interviewed by investigators about the incident (or related activity).

 ## Court-case